sundarm710/life-tracker/readme.md

 ## Usage

-Once the application is running, users can navigate through the dashboard to explore their expenses and time management activities.
+Once the application is running, users can navigate through the dashboard to explore their expenses, time management activities, and trivia topics.
 The interface is intuitive, allowing users to interact with various components seamlessly.

 1. **Expense Dashboard**: Users can filter expenses, view charts, and calculate their runway.
 2. **Time Tracker**: Users can track their time spent on different activities and visualize their progress against set goals.
+3. **Kvizzing Trivia Interface**: Users can explore trivia topics, generate trivia content, and interact with the trivia bot.

 ---